johnreynolds3d/NeuralNet/README.md

 # neuralnet

-### Gaze in disbelief as an Artificial Neural Network (AKA Multilayer Perceptron) does its darndest to learn the logical operations AND, NAND, OR, NOR, XOR, and XNOR!
+### Gaze in disbelief as an Artificial Neural Network (AKA *Multilayer Perceptron*) does its darndest to learn, and perform, the logical operations AND, NAND, OR, NOR, XOR, and XNOR!

 ![Screenshot](/img/neuralnet.webp?raw=true "")